 One frustrating defect is a dull or hazy spot on the plating.
 This could have several possible causes:

-- Incorrect Distribution of Current: If the anodes are not the proper distance from the object, the current will not flow correctly.
+- Incorrect current distribution: If the anodes are not the proper distance from the object, the current will not flow correctly.
 Use conforming anodes to help with this problem.

-- Interrupted Current: Parts that are plated without current interruption tend to have the best results.
+- Interrupted current: Parts that are plated without current interruption tend to have the best results with brighter deposits.

-- Contamination by Organic Compounds: A surface scum of organic substances can form on the bath, which can then stick to the surface of the object.
+- Contamination by organic compounds: A surface scum of organic substances can form on the bath, which can then stick to the surface of the object and dull the deposit.